MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/api-limits.md

 > [!NOTE]
 > Requests that perform multiple API requests like <xref:Microsoft.Xrm.Sdk.Messages.ExecuteMultipleRequest> or <xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest> using the .NET SDK assemblies, or `$batch` using the Web API, count as a single request to calculate this limit.
 However, these API requests must follow the [Run-time limitations](org-service/use-executemultiple-improve-performance-bulk-data-load.md#run-time-limitations) for these types of operations.

-## What should I do if my application exeeds the limit?
+## What should I do if my application exceeds the limit?

 When your application exceeds the limit, the error response from the server specifies the amount of time you should wait before sending more requests.
 The response object is slightly different if you are using SDK assemblies or HTTP requests.